dannco/Arduino_music-box/translator/samples/readme.md

 - The third value declares how many milliseconds of silence that follows after the tone has been played.

-As an example, if you wanted the music box to play the A3 for 5 seconds, followed by a 1 second silence, then B3 for 2 seconds and another second of silence, the notation would be:
+As an example, if you wanted the music box to play A3 for 5 seconds, followed by a 1 second silence, then B3 for 2 seconds and another second of silence, the notation would be:

 ``a4 5000 1000 b4 2000 1000``